Clinical scientists working in cardiac science perform a variety of technical and medical diagnostic procedures to assess patients' cardiac function

 Income figures are intended as a guide only.

-You'll usually work a 37.5 hour week, which may include shift work.
-It's possible to work part time after completing your training.
+You'll usually work a 37.5 hour week, which may include shift/on-call work.

 What to expect